RADargar/waveshare-s2-audio_esphome_voice/README.md

+Welcome.
+This is my personal fork of the waveshare s2 audio config provided by sw3Dan.
+There are some minor changes that have worked as improvements for me, but the base code is largely unchanged.
+Here are the fixes I've added:

+- Added more functionality to the LED section.
+Fixed the pulse setting, where without a minimum and maximum it would only show a solid color due to min/max brightness.
+A personal preference, but added different colors for each phase of the voice assistant response (using swirl effects because... well I thought it looked pretty).
+Mostly as an indicator of when your voice is being picked up and cut off by the VAD as well as showing how long home assistant was taking to answer.
+- While there is a mic gain setting in the main, adjusting gain_factor for va helped with comprehension in home assistant.
+At default (1) audio files were inaudible, and even though whisper (I'm using wyoming-small-en-int-8) could process them, adjusting and using debugging in home assistant let me get a better signal to noise ratio for picking up requests further away.
+- Added a slider in home assistant to adjust the va gain_factor, as well as noise_suppression_level.
+Did not add similar settings to the microwakeword, as it appears to be functioning without modifications, but I might experiment and commit a change.

+sw3Dan's info from the main included below:

 ESPHome configuration for enabeling WAVESHARE-S3-AUDIO-BOARD (https://www.waveshare.com/esp32-s3-audio-board.htm)
 to be used as a HomeAssistant Voice Satellite.
 Features such as simultanious music/and announcements and continious on-board wake-word detection.